evkx/evkx.github.io/content/models/hyundai/inster/inster_long_range/_index.md

 ## User interface and control

+Key screen details:

-The  screen behind the steering wheel integrated into the dashboard is 10.3 inches large.
-The touch screen on the dashboard's center is 10.3 inches large.
+- The  screen behind the steering wheel integrated into the dashboard is 10.3 inches large
+- The touch screen on the dashboard's center is 10.3 inches large

 The model does not have a head-up display.